Nastya-Scherbakova/ShopApp/README.md

 XUnitTests project.
 To run tests click `Test`->`Run`->`All tests` in Visual Studio.
 There's 12 tests for ItemsController and HtmlParser service.

 ## Angular
-Tests in process.
-To run them open cmd in `ClientApp` directory and type:
+To run tests open cmd in `ClientApp` directory and type:
 ```sh
 ng test
 ```